 Do you follow the school system of working weeks and terms?

 We do only because my husband is a teacher at an international school in Bangkok and that is when we are able to travel.

 I do take days off to celebrate each of the boy’s birthdays and we are flexible if the kids are having a rough day, just to take the day off and have some fun instead.

 We occasionally take a day off during the week and pick it up on the weekend.
 We also work through some of the school holidays.

 I don’t have one, can I name four?

-I love using Netflix to find great documentaries on the topics we are studying.
+I love using Netflix to find great documentaries, TV shows and movies on the topics we are studying.
 We use the library at my husband’s school all the time.